Ben-David-Ben/F-Cal-TB-Project/missions.md

     3. with the telescope, find the energies and hits of each position around the gap

     - is the first layer silicone or thungstane?

+- make a histogram of the first plane amplitudes